WamboDNS/SecureSage/README.md

 # SecureSage

-**SecureSage** is an automated code reviewer focused on Python security.
+**SecureSage** is an automated code review agent focused on Python security.
 It combines static analysis (Bandit), structural inspection (AST), and LLM-based reasoning to identify vulnerabilities and explain how to fix them.

 This project is built entirely in a Jupyter notebook and serves as a demonstration of a self-contained reasoning agent that uses tools effectively.